jiananlin/jiananlin/README.md

 - 👋 Hi, I’m Jianan Lin
-- 👀 I’m interested in Computational Biology, Machine Learning, and Basketball.
+- 👀 I’m interested in Statistical Modeling, Bioinformatics, Algorithms, Machine Learning, and Basketball.
-- 🌱 I’m currently learning algorithms.
+- 🌱 I’m currently writing [blogs](https://jianan-lin.medium.com) about the aforementioned topic.
-- 💞️ I’m looking to collaborate on the website construction of self-learning materials for computational biology.
+- 💞️ I’m looking to collaborate on making courses and writing books for beginners in the field to study efficiently.
-- 📫 How to reach me: jianan.jay.lin@gmail.com or my [linkedin](https://www.linkedin.com/in/jianan-lin-85806487/).
+- 📫 How to reach me: jianan.jay.lin@gmail.com or my [linkedin](https://www.linkedin.com/in/jianan-lin-85806487/) or my [Medium](https://jianan-lin.medium.com).

 <!---
 jiananlin/jiananlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.